 A clean-power future benefits the U.S., China and the world

-The China Energy Group conducts joint technical research, pilot demonstrations, and policy analysis on power sector market reform, demand response (DR) and demand-side management (DSM), integration of renewable energy, distributed energy resources (DER), and microgrids with partners in both the U.S. and China.
+The China Energy Group conducts joint technical research, pilot demonstrations, and policy analysis on pathways to clean power system, power sector market reform, demand response (DR) and demand-side management (DSM), integration of renewable energy, distributed energy resources (DER), and microgrids with partners in both the U.S. and China.

-We are working with China to conduct benefits analysis of microgrid demonstration projects (two in each country).
-We are also using Berkeley Lab's Distributed Energy Resource Customer Adoption Model (DER-CAM) to help optimize design and operation of microgrids, especially in buildings.
-Our team members have lectured widely on microgrid principles, and the China Energy Group is working with various parties involved in microgrid development and demonstrations.
+During the 13th FYP, based on LBNL and its partners’ policy and technical research, NEA issued a policy to build nationwide “Internet+ Smart Energy DemonstrationsProject”.
+We are working with China to conduct benefits analysis of microgrid demonstration projects.
+We are also using Berkeley Lab's Distributed Energy Resource Customer Adoption Model (DER-CAM) and District Energy Planning (DEEP) to help optimize design and operation of microgrids, especially in building and campus.

 LBNL also actively integrates microgrid research with other smart grid areas such as demand response.
 Research showed that a demand response enabled microgrid can dispatch clean energy efficiently and bring benefits to the microgrid and the whole power grid.

 Demand-side management (DSM) has been one of the areas of China's electric power research that we have focused on.
 In recent years, our focus has been on improving grid flexibility through demand response (DR) and demand-side resources.
 LBNL researchers have been studying international best practices and effective mechanisms to promote development of DR. We have also conducted joint end-to-end DR automation testing to demonstrate the integration of utility DR management systems, DR products, and end-use control sequences with standards-based DR signals to accelerate acceptance of manufactured DR products in both countries (sponsored by Department of Energy’s Office of Electricity).